amigobg/memoar/README.md

   track_changes_to :title, :content
 end
 ```
-3.1 With limit of recorded changes (default 50):
+or with limit of recorded changes (default 50):

 ```bash
 class Article < ApplicationRecord